NCC: Starfleet, active service

 "USS Jenolan" is the correct spelling (after the

-say "Jenolen" and the model was labeled
+call it "Jenolen" and the model was labeled

 The USS Nash is the ship that could be frequently spotted at Deep Space 9